dfinity/pocketic-py/README.md

 ## How to use this library

-For full examples, see [examples/](https://github.com/dfinity/pocketic-py/tree/main/examples).
+For concrete, working code, see [examples/](https://github.com/dfinity/pocketic-py/tree/main/examples).

 This section assumes the following:
 - You have written a canister for the Internet Computer, in any language